sftcd/cs2014/assignments/assignment7-8/README.md

-If you would like to take a different implementation approach, check with [me](mailto:stephen.farrell@cs.tcd.ie) first, but it'll be hard to support most other approaches, but I might allow it, if someone has something interesting to suggest.
+If you would like to take a different implementation approach, check with [me](mailto:stephen.farrell@cs.tcd.ie) first, but it'll be hard to support most other approaches, though I might allow it, if someone has something interesting to suggest.

 ## Implementation stages

-I recommemd you follow this plan for implementing, regardless of the language used:
+I recommend you follow this plan for implementing, regardless of the language used:

 1. Read/understand the problem